 - Students should eat food within designated areas and food is not permitted to be removed from the dining area, unless specific permission is given (via a note) from a staff member.
 Situations when this could occur could be when students have permission to spend breaks and/or lunches in a specific classroom, under supervision of an appropriate staff member. - When in the queue in the dining area, pupils should take a tray to carry food, where appropriate.
 When pupils use trays in the dining area, they should ensure that these are taken away to the appropriate tray collection area.
-In cases where pupils do not take trays away after lunch, they will be subject to sanctions.

-- Students must not wander around the school with food on any occasion. - Any instances of pupils squirting water or other liquids from bottles will be treated seriously, and appropriate sanctions will be applied. - Litter should be placed in a bin or recycled, as appropriate.
-There are several 'multi-coloured' bins around the school site for the disposal of rubbish into appropriate categories for recycling. - Students who do not dispose of rubbish appropriately could be allocated 'environmental improvement duties' on the Academy site during breaks and lunches, or after-school.
+In cases where pupils do not take trays away after lunch, they will be required to undertake tray cleaning duty on the following lunchtime. - Students must not wander around the school with food on any occasion. - Any instances of pupils squirting water or other liquids from bottles will be treated seriously, and appropriate sanctions will be applied. - Litter should be placed in a bin or recycled, as appropriate.
+There are several 'multi-coloured' bins around the school site for the disposal of rubbish into appropriate categories for recycling. - Students who do not dispose of rubbish appropriately should be allocated 'environmental improvement duties' on the academy site during breaks and lunches.
 These should include litter-picking tasks, or other appropriate alternatives. - Students are not permitted to bring energy drinks into the school.
 Food / drink not kept in a bag (i.e. in a Blazer pocket) will be confiscated and taken to the Dining Hall or other appropriate collection point.
 Excessive amounts of confectionery are also not permitted and should be confiscated by staff. - Staff and/or Peer Mentors are always available for all students to speak to in the dining hall at breaks and lunchtimes.
 This is available to pupils in all year groups, although a proactive focus on support of Year 7 pupils is prioritised in the first half of the academic year.
 Pupils in other year groups can, of course, access this support although in the most-part self-referral to Student Support Workers is their preferred option, where capacity allows. - Students should be supportive of each other and should treat each other with respect.
 Concerns should be drawn to the attention of a member of staff who will deal with the matter (CP / First Aid / Relationships etc.). - The toilet should be used during a break or lunchtime to avoid any request to leave a lesson.
 Toilet breaks during lessons are only allowed with the expressed permission of the classroom teacher, and at their discretion.

-Pupils will not be permitted to go to the toilet in the first or last 15 minutes of a lesson. - Smoking is not permitted on the site and students will be dealt with, in line with our Anti-Smoking Policy, if they are found to be in possession of cigarettes.
+- Smoking is not permitted on the site and students will be dealt with, in line with our Anti-Smoking Policy, if they are found to be in possession of cigarettes.
 Cigarettes found on the person of pupils will be confiscated and not returned.
 This policy also applies to vaping equipment in the possession of pupils. - Sixth Form students should not smoke in areas adjacent to the site.
-Smoking within the vicinity of the Academy (within 500 yards) is not permitted by 6th form students.
-This avoids them presenting a negative impression of themselves, or of the Academy.
+Smoking within the vicinity of the academy (within 500 yards) is not permitted by 6th form students.
+This avoids them presenting a negative impression of themselves, or of the academy.